rajdeeprath/red5-server-apps/data-grabber/notes/iot-projects-sensor-data-grabbing-using-red5ro-server-api.md

 <img src="images/DHT11-Arduino-Sketch-Diagram.png" alt="data-grabber-red5-app" class="inline"/>

->>NOTE: Ethernet shield is not shown in this diagram and is outside the scope of this article.
+>>NOTE 1: Ethernet shield is not shown in this diagram and is outside the scope of this article.
 It is assumed that you have basic knowledge of the relevent field.

+>>NOTE 2: Make sure all server side stuff is done and your red5ro server is running with the data-grabber application  in it before running the IOT client.

 #### Arduino code (IOT client side)